Counterfactual Influence in Markov Decision Processes: Preliminaries

 \subsection{SCM-based Encoding of MDPs}

-To enable counterfactual reasoning in MDPs, \citet{oberst2019counterfactual} have proposed the following SCM-based encoding.
-For an MDP $\mdp$, policy $\pi$, and horizon $T$, we define an SCM over variables $\{S_t,A_t\}_{t=0}^{T-1}$ which describes paths of length $T$ induced by $\mdp$ and $\pi$, using the structural equations:
+To enable counterfactual reasoning in MDPs, \citet{oberst2019counterfactual} proposed the following SCM-based encoding.
+For an MDP $\mdp$, policy $\pi$, and horizon $T$, we define an SCM over variables $\{S_t,A_t\}_{t=0}^{T-1}$ (which describes paths of length $T$ induced by $\mdp$ and $\pi$) with the following structural equations:

-In the above equations, we factorise the model into an independent source of noise (the exogenous variables $U_t$) and a deterministic function mapping such noise variables into values of the endogenous variables (i.e., the MDP states and actions).
-This factorisation allows us to compute counterfactuals, but it is not obvious how to define $f$ (and $f_0$) when dealing with categorical variables (arising from the MDP's discrete state space).
+This encoding allows us to compute counterfactuals, but it is not obvious how to define $f$ (and $f_0$) when dealing with categorical variables (arising from the MDP's discrete state space).
 To this purpose, \citet{oberst2019counterfactual} introduced \textit{Gumbel-Max SCMs}, expressed as

 where for each $s\in \states$ and $t= 0,\ldots,T-1$, $G_{s,t}$ follows a Gumbel distribution.
 This approach is grounded in the Gumbel-Max trick, which shows that sampling from a categorical distribution with $k$ categories is equivalent to sampling $k$ copies $g_0,\ldots,g_k$ of a standard Gumbel and then determining the outcome as $\argmax_{j}\left\{\log\left(P(Y=j)\right)+ g_j\right\}$.
-Notably, the {Gumbel-Max SCM} encoding possesses a desirable feature called \textit{counterfactual stability}, which, informally, states that a counterfactual outcome remains equal to the observed outcome unless the intervention increases the relative probability of an alternative outcome\footnote{Counterfactual stability doesn't hold for instance if we use the inverse CDF trick instead of the Gumbel-max construction.}.
-See \cite{oberst2019counterfactual} for more details.
+Notably, the {Gumbel-Max SCM} encoding possesses a desirable feature called \textit{counterfactual stability}, which, informally, states that a counterfactual outcome remains equal to the observed outcome unless the intervention increases the relative probability of an alternative outcome\footnote{Counterfactual stability doesn't hold for instance if we encode the MDP using the inverse CDF trick.}.
+See \citep{oberst2019counterfactual} for more details.